pimterry/notes/README.md

 ### `notes ls <directory>`

 Lists note names and note directories at a single level.
 Lists all top level notes and directories if no path is provided, or the top-level contents of a directory if one is provided.
+Automatically ignores hidden files or filenames ending with `~` (Vim backup files).

 ### `notes open`